Enter your keyword

 Ethnicity: African

 Mahosi holds a BProc and LLB from the University of Limpopo.
-She has a certificate in international commercial law from the Vrije University in Netherlands and diploma in insolvency from the University of Pretoria.
+She has a certificate in international commercial law from Vrije University in the Netherlands and a diploma in insolvency from the University of Pretoria.
+Mahosi has also completed further training in the form of Significant Leadership: a Program for Senior Woman Lawyers (2015) and Judicial Skills Training (2012).

 Interview Synopsis: